melegati/EmpiricalStandards/docs/standards/QualitativeSurveys.md

 - [ ]   describes the relationships and interactions between researchers and participants relevant to the research process
 - [ ]	uses direct quotations extensively to support key points
 - [ ]   identifies data recording methods (audio/visual), field notes or transcription processes used
-- [ ]	EITHER: evaluates an a priori theory (or model, framework, taxonomy, etc.) using deductive coding with an a priori coding scheme based on the prior theory
-     OR: synthesizes results into a new, mature, fully-developed and clearly articulated theory (or model, etc.) using some form of inductive coding (coding scheme generated from data)
+- [ ]	synthesizes results into a new, mature, fully-developed and clearly articulated theory (or model, etc.)
-- [ ]   validates results using member checking, dialogical interviewing, feedback from non-participant practitioners or research audits of coding by advisors or other researchers<sup><a class="footnote footnote_ref">2</a></sup>)
-- [ ]	discusses transferability; findings plausibly transferable to different contexts
-- [ ]	compares results with (or integrates them into) prior theory or related research
 - [ ]   reflects on any alternative explanations of the findings
-- [ ]   provides relevant contextual information for findings
 - [ ]	reflects on how researchers’ biases may have affected their analysis
 - [ ]   describes any incentives or compensation, and provides assurance of relevant ethical processes of data collection and consent process as relevant
 </checklist>